Bölzer: History

-Musical style, influences and live show
+Musical style, influences and live shows

 Though the band's style can be broadly categorized as blending elements of death metal or black metal, critics have noted the band's unconventional approach to these genres.
 In a review of their 2013 EP Aura, Sputnikmusic wrote that the band are extending the genre's boundaries, and described the band as "an adventurous extreme metal hybrid" that is "filtered through a veil of demented/majestic psychedelia, early '90s, muddy blast-beat death/black metal succeeds and it's succeeded by abysmal doom metal passages."
 NPR Music compared the EP to Celtic Frost and Incantation, "fuelled by scrolls of complex riffs and drawn to doom."
 Stereogum write that the band "draws from a different palette than most, with songs that buzz with otherwordly [sic] weirdness at much as they rip, thanks in large part to a warbling guitar tone and keyboards that push out big atonal and symphonic blasts".
 Lyrically the band draw on mythological themes, ancient cultures, folklore, Nietzsche, and paganism.
 Okoi Jones has cited psychedelics as an influence on the band's music, and described the band's philosophy as "all about getting out what we're feeling.
 There's no conformity involved as far as genres—black metal, death metal, whatever.
 I just write riffs that feel right to me.
 They're usually based around atmosphere and power.
 The songs definitely have to move me.
 If the riff isn't doing that, if it's not giving me goose bumps, I'm not gonna use it.
 The goal is elevation—bodily and spiritual elevation."

 The band have gained a reputation for their powerful live performances with just the two band members.
 Stereogum writer Michael Nelson wrote that "the No. 1 question of Maryland Deathfest 2014 was whether you were going to see the young Swiss duo Bölzer."
 He described the band's performance at Maryland Deathfest as his favourite moment of the festival, writing that they played "the two most exciting sets at MDF, managing to fill Ram's Head on both Friday and Saturday despite the otherwise-unmissable alternatives over at Edison Lot."
 Metal Hammer gave their performance in London in 2015 a 9/10 rating, calling the band as "a prime example of hype being justified."
 They went on to write that "The two-piece may have less than an hour of recorded music available, but they can put on show that the best metal bands around would struggle to match – no mean feat given the simplicity of the visual performance.
 KzR adopts the Lemmy pose at the front of the stage and simply plays, while HzR hides in the dark behind his kit and whacks out thunder.
 And yet it's riveting, and allows the vicious riffing to command full attention, the band's distinct personality coming across with ease.
 It's frightening to think how brilliant they might be with more songs available."